Theatrical Syndicate: Praise

 In other circles, the Syndicate was praised.
 The establishment of the Syndicate is described by Daniel Frohman, Charles Frohman's brother.
 "They determined that its only economic hope was in a centralization of booking interests, and they acted promptly on this decision," he says, after addressing the developing turmoil in the theatre sector.
 Those who praised the Syndicate claimed that by standardizing bookings, they had rescued theatre.
 Routing of road-based enterprises was regarded as chaotic prior to the founding of the Syndicate.
 Due to fierce competition, smaller travel companies found themselves in debt.
 Klaw, who acted as spokesman for the Syndicate, was quoted as saying, "The Theatrical Syndicate has brought order out of chaos, legitimate profit out of ruinous rivalry."

 Criticism

 Managers, agents, and actors all voiced criticism and opposition to the Syndicate.
 The management sought to put a stop to the Syndicate at first, but they failed practically as soon as they started.
+David Belasco would eventually make a working agreement with The Syndicate.
+Harrison Grey Fiske attempted to oppose The Syndicate but would ultimately achieve nothing.

 The Syndicate faced a more serious threat in the shape of actor mutiny.
 Nat Goodwin, Francis Wilson, and Richard Mansfield were among the most notable actors to speak out.
 James A. Herne and James O'Neill were among those who stood up to the Syndicate.
-Minnie Maddern Fiske, a well-known actress, became well-known for her opposition to the Syndicate.
-She became well-known for her parts in Ibsen, Shaw, and Wilde plays.
+Minnie Maddern Fiske, a well-known actress, became well known for her opposition to the Syndicate.
+She became well known for her parts in Ibsen, Shaw, and Wilde plays.
 The actors' voices were far louder than any prior opponents'.
 The conflict, however, was cut short when Nat Goodwin, the rebellion's original leader, was "caught" by the Syndicate.
-The others quickly agreed to the Syndicate's requirements.
+On 24th January 1898, it was announced that Mansfield had reconsidered his position and would perform in Syndicate theatres.
+Wilson was offered fifty thousand dollars for a half interest in his business, which he accepted.
+Herne and O'Neill both went into semi-retirement.

+Fiske would continue her boycott of Syndicate theatres, choosing to perform only in independent theatres, as well as, tents, convention halls, roller skating rinks, and anywhere else that could host an audience.